JamesTheGiblet/ModularDev.tools/tools/Project-Flux/README.md

 ## 🌐 Distribution & Sharing

-The Sovereign Engine is designed for maximum freedom in distribution:
+Project Flux is designed for maximum freedom in distribution:

 - **Self-Hosting:** A simple `git clone` and `python -m http.server` is all you need.
-- **IPFS Distribution:** For truly uncensorable, distributed hosting, add your `sovereign-engine/` directory to IPFS.
+- **IPFS Distribution:** For truly uncensorable, distributed hosting, add your `project-flux/` directory to IPFS.
 - **GitHub Pages:** Push your repository to GitHub and instantly host your game globally.
-Just enable it in your repository settings, and your game will be live at `https://YOUR_GITHUB_USERNAME.github.io/sovereign-engine/`.
+Just enable it in your repository settings, and your game will be live at `https://YOUR_GITHUB_USERNAME.github.io/project-flux/`.

 ---